cybertec-postgresql/pgwatch2/README.md

 * Easy extensibility by defining metrics in pure SQL (thus they could also be from business domain)
 * Non-invasive setup, no extensions nor superuser rights required for the base functionality
-* DB level configuration of metrics/intervals
+* Global or DB level configuration of metrics/intervals
-* Intuitive metrics presentation using the [Grafana](http://grafana.org/) dashboarding engine
+* Intuitive metrics presentation using the [Grafana](http://grafana.org/) dashboarding engine.
+Set of dasboards provided
 * Optional alerting (Email, Slack, PagerDuty) provided by Grafana
+* PgBouncer and AWS RDS graphing/alerting supported in addition to PostgreSQL
+* Kubernetes/OpenShift ready

 # Project background